-- 2.1 Population: Population in U.S. Census tracts covered by the Plan (see Map F-32) is estimated at 75,500 per the 2007-2011 American Community Survey.
-[1990 2000 2010 Census data pending] - 2.2 Employment: Employment density as of 2008 ranges from \leq 2 jobs to >10 jobs per acre, as shown on Map F-33. - 2.3 Land Development: Major developments include Cottonwood Mall and St. Pius X High School.
+- 2.1 Population: Population in U.S. Census tracts covered by the Plan (see Map F-32) is estimated at 75,500 per the 2007-2011 American Community Survey, representing an increase of approximately [pending] - 2.2 Employment: Employment density as of 2008 ranges from ≤2 jobs to >10 jobs per acre, as shown on Map F-33. - 2.3 Land Development: Major developments include Cottonwood Mall and St. Pius X High School.
 Approximately acres of vacant land remain in the Plan area. [to be completed] - 2.4 Historic Properties: La Luz del Oeste Units 1, 2 & 3 were already accepted to the State Register of Cultural Properties in 1977.
-Piedras Marcadas Pueblo was accepted to the State and National Registers in 1985 and 1990 respectively and is a property within the Petroglyph National Monument, a.k.a. the Las Imagines: Albuquerque West Mesa Archaeological District. - 2.5 Major Public Open Space: The City has acquired property for Open Space and built visitor facilities at several locations north of I-40 within or adjacent to the Plan area, including the San Antonio Oxbow Marsh, Pueblo Montaño Picnic Area, Open Space Visitor Center, Bosquecito property, Flyway public art project [216] and Alamo Farm.
+Piedras Marcadas Pueblo was accepted to the State and National Registers in 1985 and 1990 respectively and is a property within the Petroglyph National Monument, a.k.a. the Las Imagines: Albuquerque West Mesa Archaeological District. - 2.5 Major Public Open Space: The City has acquired property for Open Space and built visitor facilities at several locations north of I-40 within or adjacent to the Plan area, including the San Antonio Oxbow Marsh, Montaño Picnic Area, Open Space Visitor Center area and Alamo Farm.